julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 ## Frequently Asked Questions

 ### Can I do smoke cleansing if I’m not Indigenous?
 Yes.
-Smoke cleansing is global and local—choose herbs from your land and follow safe, intentional practices.
+Smoke cleansing is global and local: choose herbs from your land and follow safe, intentional practices.
 It is distinct from smudging, which is a sacred Indigenous ceremony.

 ### What’s the difference between smoke cleansing and smudging?
 Smudging has lineage, prayer, and cultural protocols.
 Smoke cleansing is a worldwide tradition using herbs for purification, blessing, and protection, without appropriating Indigenous ceremonies.